 With multiple triple doubles to his name, it should not be a surprise that Jimenez is almost averaging one per game in NBL1 action – his stats are 11p/8.7r/11.3a.

-It was a memorable shooting performance, too, with season-best three-point percentage (42.9%) and threes made (3).
+It was a memorable shooting performance, too, with a season-best three-point percentage (42.9%) and threes made (3).
 This all, added to his second-best FG% (50) for the competition so far, shows Jimenez can be a scoring and playmaking nightmare for opponents.

 Featuring in all of the 40 minutes, he either assisted or made eight of Loughborough’s 14 points in the fourth quarter.

 What stood out for me in this 46-point run-away win over Essex was Flynn Boarman-Raffet’s ability to find his teammate for the easy bucket.
-He led all players with five assists, three of which resulted in threes
+He led all players with five assists, three of which resulted in threes.

 Boardman-Raffet shot the ball excellently this weekend and led all volume shooters in field goal percentage (85% from 6/7 shots made) as well as a respectable 2/3 from beyond the arc.